akaAgar/briefing-room-for-dcs/Include/Markdown/Manuals/User_Manual.md

 ### Campaign Builder (Beta)
-`TDLR: No its not dynamic look at Liberation for that`
+`TLDR: No its not dynamic look at Liberation for that`

 Builds campaigns in a simplistic way.
 More accurately it generates a bunch of missions in a campaign format based off the same settings.